nge-layy/securewatch-soc/docs/phase-04/README.md

 **Symptoms:** The unfiltered `index=main source="/var/log/auth.log"` search (Query #3) returned events that had nothing to do with authentication at all — including an unrelated `mongod` plugin-lookup error message.

-**Root Cause:** `auth.log` (and the broader logging pipeline feeding it) is not exclusively used by PAM/SSH — any process on the host that happens to log through the same facility can end up mixed into the same file and, by extension, the same Splunk source.
+**Root Cause:** `auth.log` (and the broader logging pipeline feeding it) is not exclusively used by PAM/SSH that any process on the host that happens to log through the same facility can end up mixed into the same file and, by extension, the same Splunk source.

 **Solution:** Rather than filtering on the source alone, an additional keyword filter (`sshd`) was added to isolate genuinely SSH-related lines, and the detection query itself filters specifically on the `"Failed password"` string rather than relying on source scoping alone to guarantee relevance.

 **Verification:** Confirmed by comparing the unfiltered 60-event result set (Query #3) against the `sshd`-filtered result sets (Query #4), where the unrelated noise no longer appeared.

-**Lessons Learned:** Never assume a log source contains only the event type implied by its name — reviewing raw, unfiltered results before writing a detection rule is what catches this kind of contamination before it becomes a false-positive problem in production.
+**Lessons Learned:** Never assume a log source contains only the event type implied by its name - reviewing raw, unfiltered results before writing a detection rule is what catches this kind of contamination before it becomes a false-positive problem in production.

 ---